TMinusBlastedRocket/wiipkg/README.md

 # wiipkg
-an alternative to WAD based on 7z&LZMA that allows for installing multipule channels and/or IOS's at once and better compression for archival along with extracting files to the SD Card
+an alternative to WAD based on 7z&LZMA that allows for installing multipule channels (and/or all/some region versions of the same channel) and/or IOS's at once and better compression for archival *compared to WAD along with extracting files to the SD Card

-# How to make a .wiipkg file
+# How to convert a .wad file to .wiipkg file
 (We suggest using 7zip for this)

 - Download the repo as a zip file